Lorti/manu.ninja/_posts/2017-09-26-game-loop-with-rxjs-5-immutable-js.md

 <iframe height='360' scrolling='no' title='RxJS 5 Event Observables' src='//codepen.io/Lorti/embed/oGbebN/?height=360&theme-id=0&default-tab=js,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/Lorti/pen/oGbebN/'>RxJS 5 Event Observables</a> by Manuel Wieser (<a href='https://codepen.io/Lorti'>@Lorti</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-## Lock update intervals to our clock's interval
+## Lock the update interval to the clock's interval

-The last thing we have to do is lock the game to our clock.
-The state stream we have created will output a value on each event.
-That event can be a click or an input.
-You might wnat to merge the game's clock as well.
-This means, however, that the state can change more often than 60 times per second.
-If you click the button twice the stream will emit about 62 values per second.
-Another problem is that now each emitted value is either an event or a clock tick.
+The last thing we should do is to lock the game to our clock.
+The state stream we've created outputs a value on each event.
+You might be inclined to merge the game's clock via `Observable.merge()` as well.
+However, doing so means the state can change more often than 60 times per second.
+If you click some buttons the stream will often emit 61+ values per second.

+Another problem is that each emitted value would either be a reducer function or a clock object, depending on the input stream that has most recently emitted a value.

 To limit the state changes to each animation frame, as we did with the scheduler for the clock, you can use the `Observable.withLatestFrom()`{:.js} combination operator.
-This will give you a stream of `{ clock, state }`{:.js} objects on each clock tick.
+This will give you a stream of `{ clock, state }`{:.js} objects on each tick.

 ```js
 const loop = clock.withLatestFrom(state, (clock, state) => ({ clock, state }));